frank-chris/Toy-C-Compiler/README.md

 b = true;
 c = a & b;       // false
 d = a | b;       // true
-e = a ^ c;       // true
+e = a ^ c;       // false
 ```

 ### Loops - for, while, do while

-For and while loops and their nested variants are supported.
+For, while and do while loops and their nested variants are supported.

 #### for